backdrop-contrib/config-recipes/README.md

 As of this time, we done very little experimentation to test how this works.

 Please, help make this documentation better.

+Currently, I am just importing the files one at a time.
+Would love suggestions on how to make this better.
+Files must be loaded in a logical order, for example you must import the node.type file before the field.field.field file and must load the field.field.field file before the field.instance file.

+Here is the rough order in which I expect files must/should be loaded:

+node.type
+image.style
+field.field
+field.instance
+views.view